juliapelomundo/traveler-mind/README.md

 ## Current Stage

-Prototype — currently developing and testing the product while exploring how to improve the experience based on user needs and behavior.
+Prototype — currently developing built with Base 44 and testing the product while exploring how to improve the experience based on user needs and behavior.

+To explore the personalized travel-planning experience, create a free account on the platform.

 ## Technology